Beyond Fixed Rounds: Data-Free Early Stopping for Practical Federated Learning: Experiment and Results

-For the blood cell task, similar trend is observed, where the proposed framework yields average gains of approximately $+9.6\%$, $+11.8\%$, and $+0.3\%$ under severe Dirichlet, Pathological, and quantity skew, respectively.
-Notably, across both tasks and skew types, the proposed approach achieves substantial gains under severe heterogeneity up to $+34.5\%$/$+28.0\%$~(skin lesion/blood cell), which cannot be attributed to trivial decay of updates.
-This consistent pattern across tasks shows that the proposed criterion captures meaningful convergence under non-IID settings, rather than merely responding to diminishing updates.
-Thus, the proposed framework enables reliable hyperparameter tuning across diverse data distributions, with performance comparable to validation-based stopping.
+For the blood cell task, a similar trend is observed, where the proposed framework yields average gains of approximately $+7.3\%$, $+14.1\%$, and $+0.4\%$ under severe \emph{label skew} (Dirichlet, Pathological) and \emph{quantity skew}, respectively.
+The colon pathology task follows the same trend, with gains of approximately $+13.3\%$, $+9.4\%$, and $+0.2\%$.
+Notably, across all datasets under \emph{label skew}, the proposed approach achieves substantial gains of up to $+29.6\%$/$+37.2\%$/$+35.9\%$~(skin lesion/blood cell/colon pathology), which cannot be attributed to trivial update decay.
+This consistent pattern across tasks shows that the proposed criterion captures meaningful stabilization under non-IID settings, rather than merely responding to diminishing updates.
+Thus, the proposed framework enables reliable hyperparameter tuning across diverse data distributions, with performance comparable to the validation-based stopping.